Crossing Time: Manga

 Crossing Time is written and illustrated by Yoshimi Sato.
 It was serialized in Futabasha's Monthly Action magazine from May 25, 2016, to September 25, 2021.
-The first tankōbon volume was released on December 12, 2016.
-As of December 2021, eight volumes have been released.
+Eight tankōbon volumes was released from December 12, 2016 to December 9, 2021.

 Anime

 An anime television series adaptation was announced in the March 2018 issue of Monthly Action, published on January 25, 2018.
 It is produced by Ekachi Epilka and directed by Yoshio Suzuki, with Misuzu Chiba handling the series' scripts, and Kaori Takamura designing the characters.
 Yuri Komagata performed the opening theme song "Tomare no Susume".
 It aired on Tokyo MX from April 10 to June 26, 2018.
-Crunchyroll licensed the series.
+Crunchyroll streamed the series.